Search RHCG Website

 What is bronchiolitis?

-The virus that causes bronchiolitis in babies also causes coughs and colds in older children and adults so it is very difficult to prevent.
+The virus that causes bronchiolitis in babies also causes coughs and colds in older children and adults, so it is very hard to prevent your child getting it.

 What are the symptoms?

 • Bronchiolitis starts like a simple cold.
-Your baby may have a runny nose and sometimes a temperature and a cough
+Your baby may have a runny nose and sometimes a fever (high temperature) and a cough

-• Sometimes, in very young babies, bronchiolitis may cause them to have brief pauses in their breathing
+• In very young babies' bronchiolitis can sometimes cause them to have brief pauses in their breathing (we call these apnoeas)

 How can I help my baby?

-• If feeding is difficult, try breastfeeding more often or offering smaller bottle feeds more often
+• If your baby is finding it hard to feed, try breastfeeding more often or giving smaller bottle feeds more often

-• If your baby has a temperature, you can give them paracetamol (such as Calpol).
-You must follow the instructions that come with the paracetamol carefully.
-If you are not sure, ask your community pharmacist if paracetamol is suitable for your baby, and what dose you should give
+• If your baby has a fever, you can give them paracetamol (such as Calpol).
+Follow the instructions that come with the paracetamol carefully.

 If you would like help to give up smoking you can get information / advice from your local pharmacist, GP surgery or by calling the Quit Your Way Scotland helpline on 0800 84 84 84 Mon-Fri 0800-2200 and Sat-Sun 0900-1700.